MikeBishop/http-layering/draft-bishop-http-layering.md

 setup was required with each request and flow control almost never exited the slow-start phase, limiting performance.

-In HTTP/1.1, connections are reused -- when the end of a response has been received, a new request can be sent.
-Management of the connection was performed by the addition of new HTTP headers which did not actually refer to the message but the underlying transport (e.g. "Connection: keep-alive").
+To improve this, new headers were introduced to manage connection lifetime (e.g. "Connection: keep-alive"), blurring the distinction between message metadata and connection metadata.
+These headers were formalized in HTTP/1.1.
+This improvement means that connections are reused -- when the end of a response has been received, a new request can be sent.

 Throttling of simultaneous requests was fully in the realm of implementations, which constrained themselves to opening only